How to Grow Star Anise | Care and Growing Star Anise

 2-Minute Read

-Learn How to Grow Star Anise and enjoy an unlimited supply of this flavourful Spice from your home garden!
+Learn how to grow Star Anise and enjoy an unlimited supply of this flavourful spice in your home garden!

 Star anise is a spice widely used in South East Asian cuisines.
 Easily grown in tropical regions, the plant is adorned with beautiful flowers and star-shaped fruits.
 If you love its earthy flavor, Learn How to Grow Star Anise in this informative article!